-The New England Eye Center, Tufts University School of Medicine Residency in Ophthalmology offers a three-year program that blends clinical training, academic activities, and research opportunities.
-There are four residents in each of the three years of the program.
+The New England Eye Center, Tufts University School of Medicine Residency in Ophthalmology offers a four-year program that blends clinical training, academic activities, and research opportunities.
+Beginning July 1, 2022, Tufts Medical Center will be offering an integrated PGY 1 year to include an ophthalmology rotation.
+There are four residents in each of the four years of the program.

 There may be additional short-term rotations in other hospitals.
 Use of these facilities provides the residents with a wide variety of experience with unique patient populations and settings.